 A lot of people are on this bandwagon.

-I'm it's got to be here someplace.
+It's got to be here someplace.

-I I I'm the because they're not the only ones.
+Because they're not the only ones.

-This is just the probably the uh fastest example I have.
+This is just the probably the fastest example I have to get my hands on.

 Publicly, the White House will tell you it intends to push ahead with two of its big legislative issues throughout the fall, making permanent the first-term tax cuts and social security reform.

-Even privately, with the political and policy debacle that the White House Created with its Clintonian response to Hurricane Katrina, policy and political types at 1600 Pennsylvania insist what's left of an agenda is still viable.
+Even privately, with the political and policy debacle that the White House created with its Clintonian response to Hurricane Katrina, policy and political types at 1600 Pennsylvania insist what's left of an agenda is still viable.

-You run down the list of things we thought we could accomplish, and you have to wonder what we thought we were thinking, says a Bush administration member who joined on in 2001.
+You run down the list of things we thought we could accomplish and you have to wonder what we thought we were thinking, says a Bush administration member who joined on in 2001.

 Rumors are flying through various departments of longtime senior Bush loyalists looking to jump, but with few opportunities in the private sector to make the jump look like anything more than desperation.

-Almost daily, complaints from cabinet level departments come into the White House about lack of communication coordination on even basic policy matters.
+Almost daily, complaints from cabinet-level departments come into the White House about lack of communication coordination on even basic policy matters.

-What happened was that some of the best people who were working in the administration during the first term, but who weren't necessarily Bush campaign members or weren't particularly close to the White House jumped when they saw opportunities being filled by underqualified but more politically connected people.
+What happened was that some of the best people who were working in the administration during the first term, but who weren't necessarily Bush campaign members or weren't particularly close to the White House, jumped when they saw opportunities being filled by underqualified but more politically connected people.

 In this department, we lost, this is a current administration senior staffer in a cabinet department.